 Ayurvedic Approaches to Cancer Treatment

-Contrary to modern Western medicine, Ayurvedic medicine understands cancer differently.
-Ayurveda perceives cancer as a system imbalance that is susceptible to sharing and correction, in contrast to the popular belief that it is a disease that requires combat.
+Along modern Western medicine, Ayurveda has been followed and it understands cancer differently.
+Ayurveda perceives cancer as a Tridosha imbalance that aggravates internal inflammation and is susceptible to spread and make unimaginable events in the body.

-In most cases, Ayurvedic treatment for cancer includes changes in diet, consumption of non-conventional medicine in the form of herbs, cleansing practices, guided physical exercise, mental relaxation techniques, and lifestyle changes.
+In most cases, Ayurvedic treatment for cancer may include specific phyto formulations, changes in diet, cleansing practices, guided physical exercise, mental relaxation techniques, and lifestyle changes.
 Getting the doshas back into balance and improving the person’s natural healing skills are the main goals.
 Ayurvedic treatments for cancer that are commonly used are;

-Diet care: In Ayurveda, dietry regime is taken as a sort of lifestyle to prevent and treat illness.
+In Ayurveda, dietary regime is taken as a sort of lifestyle to prevent and treat illness.
 So, often, Ayurveda prescribes what foods to eat to cancer patients based on how a person’s dosha is disrupted.

 The goal of yoga and meditation is to help cancer patients feel better overall, lower their stress, and boost their immune systems.

-Rasayana therapy involves giving certain ayurvedic drugs that are meant to heal the body and make people live longer.
+Rasayana ayurveda therapy involves giving certain ayurvedic medications that are meant to heal the body and make people live longer.

 Is there a way to treat cancer that is different from modern medicine?